 Are Electric Dog Fences Cruel?
 It’s Complicated…

-This is a tough question to answer, and my thoughts on this issue have changed a lot over the years.
+Deciding whether electric dog fences are cruel or not is a tough nut to crack, and my thoughts on the issue have changed a lot over the years.

 Initially, I would have told you that the small static shock correction issued by an electric fence is minimal and is similar to what you might experience if you rubbed your socks on a rug and touched a metal handle.

 Used responsibly, most dogs will not be seriously traumatized by an invisible fence unit, with the static shock sensation being more “surprising” than physically painful.

 However, as I have learned more about dog cognition and evidence-based training, my position has become less sure.

 In truth, any tool that uses pain to control an animal (even what we might consider minimal pain) is not ideal.
 Aversive tools like shock collars use pain to control a dog’s behavior, which research has shown can increase stress levels, cause a dog to shut down, and potentially even result in increased aggression.

 On the other hand, being able to let your dog roam in your yard can have a huge effect on your dog’s quality of life.
-And sometimes, electric hidden fences will be one of the only options for owners who are not allowed to put up a physical traditional fence due to HOA groups or for those who can’t afford one.
+And sometimes, electric hidden fences will be one of the only options for owners who are not allowed to put up a physical traditional fence due to HOAs or budgetary constraints.

 My family used an electric fence for my childhood dog Benzy, and it allowed him full access to our huge front and back yard.